lee-dohm/community-manager/setting-expectations.md

 ... or ETAs. ... or work estimates. ... or anything relating to time, really :laughing:

-If you give a date or time, people will not read anything else other than the date or time and believe it to be a hard commitment.
-People don't even know they're doing it a lot of the time.
+If you give a date or time, [people will not read anything else other than the date or time and assume it to be a hard commitment.](#example-of-irrationality) People don't even know they're doing it a lot of the time.
 They're busy and they read everything you said but all that is important to them is the date, so that's all they remember.
 [Apple](http://www.apple.com) does this with virtually all product launches.
 They announce a product only when it can be pre-ordered or purchased almost immediately.
 It is essentially an extension of the old adage "underpromise and overdeliver".

 People are tempted to give dates when they believe them to be solid.
 The problem is that these beliefs are based on the best of intentions, they're the dates that you will hit only if everything goes according to plan.
 So then people are tempted to give a date with some extra padding.
 No matter what date you give, it is possible to miss it.